starnowski/posmulten/README.md

 ```

 ### Setting default database user for RLS policy
-Builder required to specified default database user for which the [row security policies](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html) are going to be created.
+Builder required to specify default database user for which the [row security policies](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html) are going to be created.
 For bellow criteria:
 ```java
 import com.github.starnowski.posmulten.postgresql.core.context.DefaultSharedSchemaContextBuilder;